brunoterkaly/run-dcos-on-azure/README.md

-# Containerizing Applications in Azure using Mesosphere
+# Containerizing Applications in Azure using DC/OS

 ## Running a Java Based Web Application and a RESTful Service using Jersey